Launching new

 FLAT LAY PHOTOGRAPHY IS A TYPE OF COMMERCIAL PRODUCT PHOTOGRAPHY WHEREBY OBJECTS OF THE PHOTO SESSION ARE PLACED ON THE HORIZONTAL SURFACE, LIKE A TABLE OR A FLOOR, AND SHOT FROM ABOVE.
 THESE IMAGES ARE MOSTLY EXECUTED IN STUDIOS WITH PROFESSIONAL LIGHTING AND SPECIFIC FLAT LAY PHOTOGRAPHY SETUP.

 When it comes to alternative methods of item positioning, professionals also distinguish the ghost mannequin, hanged/pinned and on-model techniques.
-Let's quickly run through them for a better understanding of the flat lay characteristics.
+Let's quickly run through them for a better understanding of the flat lay images characteristics.

 TYPES OF APPAREL PHOTOGRAPHY